Urban-Analytics/RAMP-UA/UK_deaths_data/README.md

 The current _"all_deaths.csv"_ is raw data downloaded from the ONS, however it is very out of date so it is worth replacing this with the most up to date data from the ONS site.

-The `clean_data.py` script generates a csv file with cleaned data for all local authorities.
-This can then be loaded by the covid19_data.py class, which calculates the start and end date from the data and generates a timeseries for a specific local authority, with the number of deaths on each day starting from the first day in the data.
+The `clean_data.py` script generates a csv file with cleaned deaths data and local authority population data.
+This can then be loaded by the `Covid19Data` class, which calculates the start and end date from the data and generates a timeseries for a specific local authority, with the number of deaths on each day starting from the first day in the data.

+If it's working then when you run the `covid19_data.py` file you should see a timeseries plot of deaths increasing.